servicemeshistio/icp/README.md

 ## Prepare your VMs

+You can either build your own VMs using your choice of Linux distribution and your choice of virtualization platform.

+If you are learning and have no prior experience, you can then download the base VMs that we built for this purpose.

 ### Download VMs

-If you like to download the three base VM images to install IBM Cloud Private 3 node community edition cluster, you can download 7z of images from [here](#).
-If you download VMs, you can skip this `Prepare your VMs` section as the following steps are already taken care in the VMs.
+If you like to download three base VM images to install IBM Cloud Private community edition cluster, you can download 7z of images from [here](#).
+If you download VMs, you can skip this `Prepare your VMs` section as theese following steps are already taken care in the VMs.

 Continue with these steps, should you choose to build your own VMs.